BGA Signature Course Descriptions

 The BGA signature course sequence integrates the content and approaches of multiple disciplines that together contribute to a sophisticated understanding of the nexus of business and international affairs.
 Each of the Signature Courses is custom-designed for the BGA program to address complex interactions at the intersection of business and international affairs – cultural, social, environmental, economic, business and commercial, diplomatic and governmental, among others.
 The signature sequence begins with an overview of global markets and politics, and then progresses to focus on culture and leadership, firm, organization and institutional behavior, and societal concerns

-BGAF 101: Global Markets and Policy (Signature Course 1)
+BGAF 1001: Global Markets and Policy (Signature Course 1)

 This course introduces students to the study of politics and markets in the global economy with a focus on the political and economic foundations of the contemporary world economy.
 It will survey the evolution of the international economic system since the first phase of globalization, with particular reference to contemporary concerns, debates, and issues, and will analyze international and domestic political and economic explanations for these developments.
 Students will learn about the complexity and multiplicity of actors, interests, and institutions that mediate those interests, and how they impact international economic policies and global flows of trade, capital, ideas, and people.

-Global Organizations and Culture: Theory, Methods and Practice examines the role of regional, national, organizational, occupational, and other cultures in shaping communications, teamwork, leadership, and management in a global context.
+Global Organizations and Culture: Theory, Methods, and Practice examines the role of regional, national, organizational, occupational, and other cultures in shaping communications, teamwork, leadership, and management in a global context.
 The course addresses what culture is and why it matters; how different scholarly traditions have approached it (in terms of data and methods); and how it changes.
 To put the theory and methods into practice, students will engage in a semester-long project analyzing the effects of culture on how a specific firm expands internationally.

-This set of two courses (6 credits) examines the causes and consequences of the distribution of economic activity around the world with an innovative focus on the networks of suppliers, investors, and partners orchestrated by multinational corporations’ global value chains (GVCs).
+This set of two courses (8 credits) examines the causes and consequences of the distribution of economic activity around the world with an innovative focus on the networks of suppliers, investors, and partners orchestrated by multinational corporations’ global value chains (GVCs).
 The distribution of employment and investment around the world has profound effects on development, inequality, prosperity, firm performance, political stability, security, and human rights.
 Topics include advanced international political economy and international finance, development and policy topics related to global value chains, as well as traditional international business topics such as firm-level strategy, international operations and supply chains/logistics, transfer pricing, and global corporate social responsibility.

-This two-semester, two-course sequence (6 credits) blends interdisciplinary instruction, project-based learning, open-ended research, problem solving, and on-location community engagement.
+This two-semester, two-course sequence (8 credits) blends interdisciplinary instruction, project-based learning, open-ended research, problem solving, and on-location community engagement.
 In an unstructured class environment, students explore complex societal problems at the nexus of business and global affairs.
 Student teams identify specific real-life challenges in a particular community or location, develop innovative yet practical approaches or solutions, and share their ideas directly with the relevant community.

-BGAF 201, 202, 203: Washington, Business, and the World (three-semester “thread” course sequence)
+BGAF 2001 and 2003: Washington, Business, and the World (two-semester “thread” course sequence)